nucypher/nucypher/docs/source/guides/network_node/staking_guide.rst

 Staking transactions can be broadcast using either a local or remote ethereum node.
 By default transaction signing requests are forwarded to the configured ethereum provider;
 This is the typical configuration for locally or independently run ethereum nodes.
-In order to use a remote ethereum provider (Alchemy, Infura, Public Remote Node) an external transaction signing client (like clef or geth) is needed separate from the broadcasting node.
+In order to use a remote ethereum provider (e.g. Alchemy, Infura, Public Remote Node) an external transaction signing client (e.g. clef or geth) is needed separate from the broadcasting node.

 Below we describe the usage of both local and remote ethereum providers...